 \subsection{Epidemic models and their continuum limits}

 The use of stochastic processes to model epidemics can be traced to \citet{McK1926} and \citet{KM27}, who proposed a simple continuous-time, mean-field model of an \emph{SIR} (for \emph{susceptible-infected-removed} or \emph{susceptible-infected-recovered}) epidemic.
-The corresponding discrete-time model (known variously as the \emph{Reed-Frost} or the \emph{chain-binomial} model -- see \citet{daley-gani1999} for background) was proposed several years later, in 1928, by Reed and Frost in lectures at Johns Hopkins University.
+The corresponding discrete-time model [known variously as the \emph{Reed--Frost} or the \emph{chain-binomial} model---see \citet{daley-gani1999} for background] was proposed several years later, in 1928, by Reed and Frost in lectures at Johns Hopkins University.
 In these models, an \emph{infected} individual remains infected for a certain period of time, during which he/she can transmit the disease to \emph{susceptible} individuals, and then \emph{recovers}, after which he/she is immune to further infection.
 Both models are \emph{mean-field} models: the rate of infection transmission is the same for all pairs of infected and susceptible members of the population.
-The Reed-Frost model is of particular interest not only because of its use in modeling epidemics and epidemic-like processes but because of its close relation to the \emph{Erd\"{o}s-Renyi random graph} model.
-In particular, given a realization of an Erd\"{o}s-Renyi graph, whose vertices are marked either $S$ or $I$, a realization of the Reed-Frost process can be obtained by defining $I_{n}$, the infected set at time $n$, to be the set of all vertices at (graph) distance $n$ from the set $I$.
-The union of the connected components of the Erd\"{o}s-Renyi graph that contain vertices in the set $I=I_{0}$ consists of all individuals ever infected during the course of the epidemic.
+The Reed--Frost model is of particular interest not only because of its use in modeling epidemics and epidemic-like processes but because of its close relation to the \emph{Erd\"{o}s--Renyi random graph} model.
+In particular, given a realization of an Erd\"{o}s--Renyi graph, whose vertices are marked either $S$ or $I$, a realization of the Reed--Frost process can be obtained by defining $I_{n}$, the infected set at time $n$, to be the set of all vertices at (graph) distance $n$ from the set $I$.
+The union of the connected components of the Erd\"{o}s--Renyi graph that contain vertices in the set $I=I_{0}$ consists of all individuals ever infected during the course of the epidemic.

-Spatial versions of the above models have a rich history in both the mathematical and biological literature. \cite{ba67} considered a spatial version of the Reed-Frost model and \cite{mo77} is a good source of information about a range of related stochastic spatial models. \cite{cd88} prove a shape theorem for a related continuous time/discrete space model in two dimensions which is clearly similar in spirit to our main theorems below on survival and local extinction for a continuum model in two and three dimensions.
+Spatial versions of the above models have a rich history in both the mathematical and biological literature. \citet{ba67} considered a spatial version of the Reed--Frost model, and \citet{mo77} is a good source of information about a range of related stochastic spatial models. \citet{cd88} prove a shape theorem for a related continuous time/discrete space model in two dimensions which is clearly similar in spirit to our main theorems below on survival and local extinction for a continuum model in two and three dimensions.